DanWahlin/marvel-mcp/README.md

 - **List Marvel Characters**: Supports filters like `nameStartsWith`, `limit`, `comics`, `series`, etc.
 - **Fetch a Marvel Character by ID**: Get detailed info on any character using their `characterId`.
 - **Fetch Comics for a Character**: Get a list of comics featuring a specific character, with various filters like `format`, `dateRange`, etc.
+- **Rich Content Display**: When you ask about characters or comics, the server will:
+  - Display detailed information about characters and comics including images, names, descriptions, and more.
+  - Create an HTML page (`marvel-content.html`) with all the content in it.
+  - Attempt to open the newly created HTML page in your default browser for an enhanced viewing experience.
 - **Tool-based MCP integration**: Register this server with Model Context Protocol (MCP) tools (VS Code, Claude, etc.).
 - **Environment Configuration**: Use `.env` file to manage environment variables like `MARVEL_PUBLIC_KEY`, `MARVEL_PRIVATE_KEY` and `MARVEL_API_BASE`.